 How Condensing Furnaces Work

 A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This limits the amount of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
-It also requires less natural gas to generate the same amount of heat when comparing one to other types of furnaces.
+This decreases the quantity of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
+It also involves less natural gas to produce the same amount of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace depends on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
-If you don’t schedule routine maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.
+In most cases, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
+If you put off scheduled maintenance, it may not last as long.

 Why Condensing Furnaces Are More Expensive

-A variable-speed furnace can vary its fan speed based on the heating requirements of your home.
-It starts at a slower speed until it senses a drop in temperature and then ramps up to generate more heat.
-This [precise fan is a lot more efficient than conventional furnaces, as it only utilizes the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.
+Usually, condensing furnaces enhanced precision is a lot more efficient than standard, single-speed furnaces, as it only utilizes the minimum amount of energy necessary to heat your home, resulting in more savings on your utility bill.

 A variable-speed furnace doesn’t run all the time.
-Alternatively, it runs at different speeds according to the temperature in your home as well as the amount of energy it requires to sustain that temperature.
+Rather, it runs at different speeds according to the temperature in your Cambridge home as well as the amount of energy it uses to maintain that temperature.

-When sufficient energy is demanded to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
-Doing this will ensure more efficient heating in your home while also offering quieter operation.
+When sufficient energy is needed to maintain your set temperature level, the furnace will shift to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces